CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Abstract

 \section{Abstract}

-Cloud platforms are increasingly emphasizing sustainable operations in order to reduce their operational carbon footprint.
-One approach for reducing emissions is to exploit the temporal flexibility inherent in many cloud workloads by executing them in time periods with the greenest electricity supply and suspending them at other times.
-Since such suspend-resume approaches can incur long delays in job completion times, we present a new approach that exploits the workload elasticity of batch workloads in the cloud to optimize their carbon emissions.
-Our approach is based on the notion of carbon scaling, similar to cloud autoscaling, where a job's server allocations are varied dynamically based on fluctuations in the carbon cost of the grid's electricity supply.
-We present an optimal greedy algorithm for minimizing a job's emissions through carbon scaling and implement a prototype of our \systemName system in Kubernetes using its autoscaling capabilities, along with an analytic tool to guide the carbon-efficient deployment of batch applications in the cloud.
-We evaluate CarbonScaler using real-world machine learning training and MPI jobs on a commercial cloud platform and show that \systemName can yield up to 50\% carbon savings over a carbon agnostic execution and up to 35\% over the state-of-the-art suspend resume policies.
+Cloud platforms are increasing their emphasis on sustainability and reducing their operational carbon footprint.
+A common approach for reducing carbon emissions is to exploit the temporal flexibility inherent to many cloud workloads by executing them in periods with the greenest energy and suspending them at other times.
+Since such suspend-resume approaches can incur long delays in job completion times, we present a new approach that exploits the elasticity of batch workloads in the cloud to optimize their carbon emissions.
+Our approach is based on the notion of ``carbon scaling,'' similar to cloud autoscaling, where a job dynamically varies its server allocation based on fluctuations in the carbon cost of the grid's energy.
+We develop a greedy algorithm for minimizing a job's carbon emissions via carbon scaling that is based on the well-known problem of marginal resource allocation.
+We implement a \systemName prototype in Kubernetes using its autoscaling capabilities and an analytic tool to guide the carbon-efficient deployment of batch applications in the cloud.
+We then evaluate CarbonScaler using real-world machine learning training and MPI jobs on a commercial cloud platform and show that it can yield i) 51\% carbon savings over carbon-agnostic execution; ii) 37\% over a state-of-the-art suspend-resume policy; and iii) 8\% over the best static scaling policy.